MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cqd-intelligent-media-quality-classifiers.md

 ## Troubleshooting quality issues

-After [locating the origin of quality issues](#locating-the-origins-of-quality-issues), the detected problem areas identified by [intelligent media classifiers](#intelligent-media-classifier-definitions) can be analyzed further to uncover potential root causes and help admins take proactive measures to prevent future issues.
+After [locating the origin of quality issues](#locating-the-origins-of-quality-issues), the detected problem areas identified by [intelligent media quality classifiers](#intelligent-media-quality-classifier-definitions) can be analyzed further to uncover potential root causes and help admins take proactive measures to prevent future issues.

 ### Network classifiers